Salvador-ON/StickyNotes/README.md

 - This Web App was built with React.
 - The user can create new sticky notes reminders.
 And see it in the same window.
-- The notes hava a color in relation to the priority.
+- The notes have a color in relation to the priority.
 - All the notes are save in local storage.

 ## ScreenShots